Lesson 1: Create and query database objects

 - Install SQL Server Management Studio.

-If you don't have access to a SQL Server instance, select your platform from the following links.
+If you don't have a SQL Server instance, create one.
+To create one, select your platform from the following links.
 If you choose SQL Authentication, use your SQL Server login credentials.

 Create a database